mdallaire/ovms-hass-configs/README.md

 ```

 All of the sensors also have an "availability" configuration that will check if the OVMS is connected to the V3 server.
-If it is not all the sensors will show as Unavailable until the connection is re-established.
+If it is not, all the sensors will show as Unavailable until the connection is re-established.
 If you prefer to have stale values instead of unavailable you can comment out the availability section for each sensors.

 ## Pre-requisite